ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 ## Execute a Murmur Wallet

-To execute a call, first you must construct a valid runtime call with polkadotjs and pass it as a parameter to the execute function.
+To execute a call, first you must construct a valid runtime call with polkadot.js and pass it as a parameter to the execute function.
 For example, a balance transfer looks like

 ``` js
 // use polkadotjs to construct some call